 What am I to do with this information?

-If you are focussing on a local market: make sure your website appeals to a local public.
+If you are focusing on a local market: make sure your website appeals to a local public.
 That would be enough.
 Merely living in your local market would already give you enough expertise to investigate whether your website is in fact appealing to your audience.
 If you are unsure: ask your audience!

 If you are aiming at an international public, as we do at Yoast, it could be wise to consider some revisions to your website in order to make it more appealing to an international market.
 The results of our own research and the scientific literature imply the existence of cultural differences between websites.
 It thus could be profitable to translate your content to different languages and offer different pictures of navigational options according to culture.
 Translating our plugins pages to Japanese and altering our avatars to Manga-style could perhaps be a great next step for Yoast (and a nice challenge for Erwin ;-).